 IPR regimes have been permitting only formal systems of knowledge.
-India has so that information contained in them can be documented to prevent biopiracy.
-India on Biological Diversity which came into force on 29/12/1993.
-India has passed the Biodiversity Management Committee and maintain a People's Biodiversity Register local biological contain comprehensive information on availability and knowledge of knowledge associated with it.
+India has strong and worthy informal systems of knowledge.
+This knowledge has to be codified so that information contained in them can be documented to prevent biopiracy.
+India is one of the 193 odd nations that are a party to the international treaty - Convention on Biological Diversity which came into force on 29/12/1993.
+India has passed the Biological Diversity Act 2002 under which every local body shall constitute a Biodiversity Management Committee and maintain a People's Biodiversity Register which shall contain comprehensive information on availability and knowledge of local biological resources, their medicinal or any other use or any other traditional knowledge associated with it.
 The library professional especially those in public libraries in rural areas can get involved in such endeavors.